 The sequence of videos in the playlist doesn’t make sense for beginners, and although YouTube offers a taster of the paid course, it could still be arranged into clearer playlists.

-Overall, Pianote’s free content is more valuable than most, and we love the continued commitment to free content.
+Overall, Pianote’s free content is more valuable than most, and I love the continued commitment to free content.

-Pianote isn’t the cheapest platform, and we know that’s a deciding factor for many budding musicians.
+Pianote isn’t the cheapest platform, and I know that’s a deciding factor for many budding musicians.

 - Monthly: $29 per month